 Massage Therapy Diploma Program

-With the increase in awareness about pain medication alternatives,* you could have a bright future in the field of Massage Therapy and work in a clinical setting.
+According to the Bureau of Labor Statistics, massage therapy positions are expected to increase by an impressive fifteen percent between 2016 and 2026.1 With the increase in awareness about pain medication alternatives,2 you could have a bright future in the field of Massage Therapy and work in a clinical setting.
+And O*Net OnLine has a salary range in Illinois of $18,530 to $62,6001

 Upon program completion, graduates are eligible to take the Massage & Bodywork Licensing Examination (MBLEx), which is administered by the Federation of State Massage Therapy Boards (FSMTB).